GSA/ficam-federation/_plan/00_index.md

 * Size of customer population<!--Most visited Federal Government websites:  https://analytics.usa.gov/-->
 * Size of government and contractor population<!--Includes "partners"?-->
 * Using the answers to quantify the advantages of this bold move for your stakeholders-->

+## Consider the Federation Advantages

+* Seamless access to critical websites and applications (happy users, customers, and partners)
+* Significantly reduced costs for IT infrastructure through shared services<!--and reuse?-->
+* Significantly reduced costs for internal identity and access services
+* Increased information security
+* Increased privacy protections
+* Sustainability

 If federation is beginning to sound like a win-win for your agency, here are some **key steps** you can take now: